Inside Kaia Gerber's Jetsetter Beauty Routine

 Advertisement

-On my body, I really like this Hamptons Sun Tanning Oil that has an SPF in it — my dad introduced me to it.
+On my body, I really like this Hamptons Sun Tanning Oil — my dad introduced me to it.
 I wear a hat, too.
 My face is always five shades lighter than my body.
 I work by the pool, read some scripts and things.

 On Sunday nights, we have this tradition in my family where we do homemade pizzas.
 At night, I wash my face again and do my nighttime routine, which is basically the same every night.